 Not all B2B vendors check new customers’ credit before entering into a trade credit relationship.
-But particularly when you’re considering a very large account, it’s a good idea to do so.
+This being said, however, it’s a good idea to do so—especially when you’re considering a very large account.

 Most of the time, late-paying customers aren’t behind on payments with just one vendor, meaning they have a well-documented history of paying late.
-With business credit checks available from agencies like Dun & Bradstreet for as little as $90, this upfront cost is well worth it to avoid fronting thousands of dollars worth of work or supplies for a customer who is never going to pay.
+With credit checks on other businesses available from agencies like Dun & Bradstreet for as little as $90, this upfront cost might be worth it to avoid providing trade credit to a customer who is unlikely to pay.

-Just as we discussed above from a customer perspective, setting clear invoicing terms, payment guidelines, and late payment penalties is critical to making sure that your customers make their payments on time, every time.
-Make sure that customers know when payments are due, and that penalties for failure to follow those policies are enforced.
+As we mentioned when discussing trade credit terms above, setting clear invoicing terms, payment guidelines, and late payment penalties is critical to making sure that your customers make their payments on time, every time.
+You want to make sure that customers know when payments are due, and that penalties for failure to follow those policies are enforced.

-Using preset templates, your accounting software can even help you automate payment reminders and late payment penalty notifications to help you get paid faster even while avoiding awkward personal conversations with your customers.
+Using preset templates, your accounting or invoicing software can even help you automate payment reminders and late payment penalty notifications to help you get paid faster.

-No matter how cautious or diligent you may be, the near inevitability of late paying customers in the B2B sector means that you might eventually end up in a cash flow bind.
-That domino effect can quickly lead to you missing payments with your vendors, which is exactly why late payments are so common between B2B suppliers and their customers.
+No matter how cautious or diligent you may be, the near inevitability of late-paying customers in the B2B sector means that you might eventually end up with cash flow issues.
+Once again, a cash flow issue can quickly lead to you missing payments with your vendors, which is exactly why late payments are so common between B2B suppliers and their customers.

 For businesses that routinely extend trade credit to relatively high-risk buyers, the cost of invoice financing can add up quickly.
 As an alternative, some risk managers encourage purchasing trade credit insurance to protect against unpaid orders.

-Trade credit insurance is most often recommended for businesses that deal in exports to other countries, since distance, changes in political climate, and more complex legal structures make it more likely that some customers won’t pay.
-If you’re primarily extending credit to local customers with whom you have an established relationship, trade credit insurance probably isn’t worth the expense.
+Trade credit insurance is most often recommended for businesses that deal in exports to other countries, since distance, changes in the political climate, and more complex legal structures make it more likely that some customers won’t pay.
+If you’re primarily extending credit to local customers with whom you have an established relationship, on the other hand, trade credit insurance likely isn’t worth the expense.